ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ##### Move it

 A move will happen just after each draw.
-What we want to do is make the head of the snake follow a direction with each re-draw, until a given event.
+What I want to do is make the head of the snake follow a direction with each re-draw, until a given event.

 For now, it simply goes like: